Terrier Dogs

 About the Dandie Dinmont Terrier

-The Dandie Dinmont Terrier is a medium terrier dogs known for its outgoing nature and capable mind.
-Well-suited to apartment living, the Dandie Dinmont Terrier is an excellent choice for first-time dog owners.
+The Dandie Dinmont Terrier is a small terrier dog known for being deeply loving with its family and friendly once acquainted.
+With a capable mind, well-suited to apartment living, the Dandie Dinmont Terrier is an excellent choice for first-time dog owners.
 Typically standing 8 to 11 inches tall at the shoulder and weighing 18 to 24 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Terrier Dogs group, the Dandie Dinmont Terrier brings a distinct combination of traits that sets it apart.
 The Dandie Dinmont Terrier has a moderate energy level that suits an active household without being overwhelming.
 Deeply affectionate, the Dandie Dinmont Terrier loves being close to its people and forms strong bonds with every member of the household.